 The trail to Greenstone hut was really easy.
 Wide and smooth.
 It was a nice break from the usual.
 The valleys were also nice.
 Even nicer, the hut was huge and modern.
 There were only 2 people staying there when we arrived at around 5 pm.
 Quite shocking being that it was a weekend and with all the cars at the trailhead.
 But we wanted to cover more distance.

 It was another 10 kms to Taipo Hut and the trail became more difficult.
 There were the usual roots, mud and scrambles across creeks, but I’m so used to it all by now.
 I rather enjoyed the tougher terrain, as I love the challenge of thinking fast as to where to place each foot.
 Sometimes I envision myself as a little deer running silently through the woods.
 It’s a stretch but I do feel quite at home in this environment now.

 The trail broke out into the valley to go through tussock and bog.
 Many abhor such terrain but it’s fun for me.
 I kind of just bounce off the tussock patches, threading a path through the head-high stuff.
 I love the way it feels against my skin and to be nearly immersed in it.
 And the spongy moss bog isn’t so bad when you don’t weigh much.
 It’s really soft to walk on and I barely got my feet wet.

-It was great walking into the evening, with all the sunset lighting.
+It was great walking into the evening, with the sunset lighting up the surrounding hills.
 I got to the hut around 8 pm and met 2 NOBOs.
 Sarah was also there.
 It was a unique hut, with double-wide bunks and newly refurbished.
 There were mice though.
 One was boldly running around the packs while we cooked dinner and Ruslan accidentally stepped on it.
 Then there was one less mouse.
 Ooops.